Prompting Shakespeare #2

-Gloucester, aghast, was being nudged to go, make a good show of it.
+Gloucester, aghast, was being nudged to go on, make a good show of it.

 He cleared his voice loud enough to draw attention back to the stage.
 The jumping up and down helped.
 The audience guffawed loudly, except for the few who were enjoying the sausage whipping they maintained on the “Verily” clotpole.

-Taking his royal stance, https://www.shakespeareswords.com/Public/About.aspx once again tried to get his soliloquies started.
+Taking his royal stance, Gloucester once again tried to get his soliloquy started.
 He got as far as “Now is the…” before a shower of rotten tomatoes spread around, and on, him.

 Breaking character, he stomped to the near edge of the raised platform.
 Tossing his arms up, he yelled: “Now, wait, you bloody wankers!”

 Near quiet settled over the crowd.
-Before Gloucester continued, he eyed one snaggled-toothed crone by the stage.
+Before Gloucester continued, he eyed a snaggled-toothed crone by the stage.
 She was brandishing a reasonably large summer squash.
-Glaring at her, the squash slowly sank out of site.
+Glaring at her, the squash slowly sank out of sight.